Since we were little children, our teachers were constantly in our ears “eat your vitamins and minerals”.

 When it comes to minerals, zinc is an underrated mineral, and people often overlook it in favor of iron, sodium, calcium and magnesium.
 But the truth is zinc does wonders for your body.

 I said zinc does wonders for our body, and to start it off, zinc boosts our immune system.

 A low zinc diet will show in your immune system as quickly as two to three weeks into the diet.

-And when it comes to people prone to a low immune system, elder individuals are always at risk, so if you belong to that group, make sure to get your foods high in zinc.
+And when it comes to people prone to a low immune system, elder individuals are always at risk, so if you belong to that group, make sure to get your zinc intake.

 The mineral also improves our skin health, which is especially important for you people.
 Do you want an acne-free face?

-Well, dip into foods high in zinc.
+Well, dip into zinc-rich foods.
 If you forget your zinc intake, you can notice skin problems as quick as 10 days.

 Zinc also helps with sensory organs and is crucial for male reproductive health.
 Few people know this, but zinc really improves the quality and quantity of your sperm.